Meet the Team

 A little about my experience in education so far….

-As Faculty Administrator and Communications Officer, I have been using my administrative skills to support staff here at Walthamstow School for Girls for over 11 years.
+As Faculty Administrator and Communications Officer, I have been using my administrative skills to support staff here at Walthamstow School for Girls since 2010.
 My role has been extremely varied – which I loved!
 As Faculty Administrator I was responsible for supporting up to 5 faculties, plus the Senior Leadership Team; Educational Visits administration; booking trips and conferences; collaborating on funding/award applications, and much more.
 As Communications Officer, I had responsibility for all content on the school website and the set-up and development of the WSFG Twitter account to promote our Outstanding school to the local and wider community.